b3st1ch/BMS/README.md

 Login - User
 Password - 0987321login

-when creating an account, suggest you to notice your accid and phone number.
+When creating an account, suggest you to notice your accid and phone number.
 This two options are required for checking your profile